aosabook/500lines/pedometer/chapter.md

 As software developers in a training or academic setting, we may have been presented with a perfect signal and asked to write code to count the steps in that signal.
 While that may have been an interesting coding challenge, it wouldn't have been something we could apply in a live situation.
 We saw that in a reality with gravity and people thrown into the mix, the problem was a little more complex.
 We used mathematical tools to address the complexities, and were able to solve a real-world problem.
 Now it's time to translate our solution into code.

-# Diving Into Code
+# Parsing and Processing

 Our goal for this chapter is to create a web application in Ruby that accepts accelerometer data, parses, processes, and analyzes it, and returns the steps taken along with some other related information.
-Let's begin with the parsing, processing, and analyzing.
+Let's begin with the parsing and processing.

-## Processing Input Data

-The input data we'll be processing is coming from mobile devices such as Android phones and iPhones.
-Most iPhone and Android devices on the market today have accelerometers built in, that are able to record total acceleration.
+Our input data is coming from mobile devices such as Android phones and iPhones.
+Most mobile phones on the market today have accelerometers built in, that are able to record total acceleration.
 Let's call the input data format that records total acceleration the *combined format*.
 Many, but not all, devices can also record user acceleration and gravitational acceleration separately.
 Let's call this format the *separated format*.
 A device that has the ability to return data in the separated format necessarily has the ability to return data in the combined format.
 However, the inverse is not necessarily true.
 Some devices on the market today can only record data in the combined format.

 Input data in the combined format will need to be passed through a low-pass filter to turn it into the separated format.
 This extra step will result in slightly less accurate results.
 Some hardware manufacturers use additional sensors to measure rotational changes, resulting in a slightly higher degree of accuracy in their separated data, versus our strategy of splitting total acceleration into gravitational and user.
 Don't worry, we'll still get quite close.
 The discrepancy is only due to the hardware having more information at the time of measurement than we have with the combined input.